By Andrew Coates, Vice President, Culinary

 That’s why it’s important to take every precaution to keep your kitchen as clean as possible.

-• Frequently clean high-touch areas: door handles, tables,
+• Frequently clean high-touch areas: door handles, tables, light switches, etc.

 • Hand wash dishes every hour.

 • Regularly re-educate your team on how to properly

 • remove gloves and wash hands.